 Trademark Watch: Your lawyer or a company like Thomson Compumark can set up a "trademark watch" that will let you know you when someone else tries to trademark a business name that matches yours too closely.
 You can then decide whether to send a cease and desist letter or bring a lawsuit.

 Where to Get Help

 If you have questions about trademarking your business name, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience.
-They work with or on behalf of companies like Google, Stripe, and Twilio.
+They work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.